d2s/Documentation/docs/source/source.md

 # High Level design

 The views has no knowledge about the models or data stored about configurations, schedules and logdata.
 All data presented in RsyncOSX are mostly table data.
 Presenting table data utilizes the `NSTableViewDelegate`.
-All data which are stored to permanent store are saved as xml-files ([plist](https://en.wikipedia.org/wiki/Property_list) files).
+All data which are saved to permanent store are saved as xml-files ([plist](https://en.wikipedia.org/wiki/Property_list) files).
 RsyncOSX does **not** utilize the Core Data because the data about `configurations`, `schedules` and `logs` are simple and there is no need for a complex datamodel.

 ## Configurations (tasks)